lextric/email-microservice/README.md

 $ npm run start
 ```

-Main server will run on http://localhost:3000
+Main server will run on http://localhost:3000 <br>
-Email service will run on localhost:3001
+Email service will run on localhost:3001 <br>
-Mailbox webapp will run on http://localhost:1080
+Mailbox webapp will run on http://localhost:1080 <br>

 ## Test